Divorce And Bankruptcy In Georgia

 In today’s economy, many couples are struggling with debt.
 Divorce puts further strain on a family’s finances.
 After a divorce, the income and assets that supported one household now must support two.

 Located in Atlanta, the law office of Jody A. Miller provides creative and effective legal counsel to clients throughout north Georgia.
-For more than 20 years, attorney Jody Miller has been helping clients manage their debt and structure sound divorce settlements that help protect clients in the event a bankruptcy case is filed by their spouse after the divorce.
+For more than 25 years, attorney Jody Miller has been helping clients manage their debt and structure sound divorce settlements that help protect clients if their ex-spouse files bankruptcy after the divorce.

 Dividing Debt During Divorce